 5% - kanban (sign board) communications

-What is Industrial Engineering?Industrial Engineering is eliminating Muda, Muri and Mura.
+What is Industrial Engineering?Industrial Engineering is eliminating Muda, Muri and Mura (Japanese explanation).

-IE is improving technology for cost reduction (Machines and Men) (Fundamental).
+IE is improving technical processes for cost reduction (Machines and Men) (Fundamental - Productivity Engineering).

-IE is improving management processes of planning, organizing and controlling (associated activity)
+IE is improving management processes of planning, organizing, resourcing, executing (accepting and releasing orders, leading, directing, communicating) and controlling (associated activity - Productivity Management).

 In Preface to the Japanese Edition